F5Networks/f5-aws-cloudformation/experimental/standalone/1nic/readme.md

   - Using [CLI Tools](#cli)

 ### Using the AWS deploy buttons
-The easiest way to deploy of the of CloudFormation templates is to use the appropriate Launch button.
+The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch button.
  - Hourly, which uses pay-as-you-go hourly billing
  - [BYOL](#byol) (bring your own license), which allows you to use an existing BIG-IP license.
 <br><br>